 Another significant obstacle to the adoption of green technologies is risk aversion.
 This factor especially pertains to green technologies that deviate from established patterns.
 The more path-breaking a technology is the higher the risk that may be associated with it.
 And, the higher the risk, the higher needs to be the expected reward for the technology to be adopted.
 Concern with risk is a paramount aspect of the business world.
-Fet, it puts new technologies (both green and brown) at an inherent disadvantage relative to technologies that have been used for extended periods of time and improvements on such technologies.
+Yet, it puts new technologies (both green and brown) at an inherent disadvantage relative to technologies that have been used for extended periods of time and improvements on such technologies.
 Simply put, firms possess much better information on the performance of conventional technology.

 One should not underestimate the risk presented for corporations by new technologies.
 Technological changes run the risk of various malfunctions.
-The risk may be big or small, but in the absence of real world experience with the technology is may be very difficult to know.
+The risk may be big or small, but in the absence of real world experience with the technology it may be very difficult to know.
 As a result, each firm would rather have another company adopt the technology first.
-However, since all firms share the same preference vis-à-vis one another, the technology may not be adopted at all.
+However,